Canonizing Graphs of Bounded Rank-Width in Parallel via Weisfeiler--Leman: Abstract

 \section{Abstract}

+In this paper, we show that computing canonical labelings of graphs of bounded rank-width is in $\textsf{TC}^{2}$.
+Our approach builds on the framework of Köbler \& Verbitsky (CSR 2008), who established the analogous result for graphs of bounded treewidth.
+Here, we use the framework of Grohe \& Neuen (\textit{ACM Trans.
+Comput.
+Log.}, 2023) to enumerate separators via \textit{split-pairs} and \textit{flip functions}.
+In order to control the depth of our circuit, we leverage the fact that any graph of rank-width $k$ admits a rank decomposition of width $\leq 2k$ and height $O(\log n)$ (Courcelle \& Kant\'e, WG 2007).
+This allows us to utilize an idea from Wagner (CSR 2011) of tracking the depth of the recursion in our computation.

-In this paper, we extend the work of Grohe \& Neuen (\textit{ACM T. Comput.
-Log.}, 2023) to show that the $(6k+3)$-dimensional Weisfeiler--Leman (WL) algorithm can identify graphs of rank width $k$ using only $O(\log n)$ rounds.
-As a consequence, we obtain that graphs of bounded rank width are identified by $\textsf{FO} + \textsf{C}$ formulas with $6k+4$ variables and quantifier depth $O(\log n)$.
-Furthermore, in light of the parallel WL implementation due to Grohe \& Verbitsky (ICALP 2006), we obtain $\textsf{TC}^{1}$ upper bounds for isomorphism testing of graphs of bounded rank width.
-Prior to this paper, isomorphism testing for graphs of bounded rank width was not known to be in $\textsf{NC}$.
+Furthermore, after splitting the graph into connected components, it is necessary to decide isomorphism of said components in $\textsf{TC}^{1}$.
+To this end, we extend the work of Grohe \& Neuen (\textit{ibid}.) to show that the $(6k+3)$-dimensional Weisfeiler--Leman (WL) algorithm can identify graphs of rank-width $k$ using only $O(\log n)$ rounds.
+As a consequence, we obtain that graphs of bounded rank-width are identified by $\textsf{FO} + \textsf{C}$ formulas with $6k+4$ variables and quantifier depth $O(\log n)$.

+Prior to this paper, isomorphism testing for graphs of bounded rank-width was not known to be in $\textsf{NC}$.